Parameterized Prompt for Incremental Object Detection: Additional Experiment Results

 We quantitatively analyze the impact of $\lambda$, which controls the sparsity of parameterized prompts structure.
-A larger $\lambda$ enforces sparser weights, and vice versa.
+A larger $\lambda$ enforces sparser weights.
 We conduct experiments in the PASCAL VOC2007 under the 5+5+5+5 setting.
-Tab. \ref{tab: lambda} presents the accuracy results across different $\lambda$ values.
+Tab.~\ref{tab: lambda} presents the accuracy results across different $\lambda$ values.
 We observe that when $\lambda$ is too small (e.g., $1 \times 10^{-6}$), insufficient sparsity fails to concentrate critical knowledge in important parameters, leading to poor performance.
 Conversely, when $\lambda$ is too large (e.g., $1 \times 10^{-4}$), excessive sparsity limits the capacity for preservation of task knowledge, leading to performance degradation. $\lambda = 1 \times 10^{-5}$ strikes the optimal balance, achieving the highest accuracy of 76.4\% and providing 1.1\% improvement over the baseline without sparse loss.
-The experiment demonstrates that appropriate sparsity in parameterized prompts can help preserve important knowledge.
+The experiment demonstrates that appropriate sparsity in parameterized prompt structure can help preserve knowledge.